Technical progress is the progress of society, he believed. Social progress: concept, criteria

 § development of productive forces

-§ improving the morality of people (humanism)
+§ improving people's morality (humanism)

-§ the degree of individual freedom in society
+§ degree of individual freedom in society

-The contradictory nature of social progress
+The contradictions of social progress

 3.3.5.
 Indicators of progressive development of society:

-● average life expectancy of a person
+● average human life expectancy

 ● infant mortality